Cynthia Spencer, Countess Spencer: Life and family

-Countess Spencer was appointed a Lady of the Bedchamber to Queen Elizabeth in 1937.
-She continued in the role after Elizabeth became Queen Mother in 1952, and remained in post until her death.
+Lady Spencer was appointed a lady of the bedchamber to Queen Elizabeth in 1937.
+She continued in the role after Elizabeth became queen mother in 1952, and remained in post until her death.

 She was the grandmother of Diana, Princess of Wales.
 Lady Spencer died at the Spencers' ancestral home, Althorp, of a brain tumour on 4 December 1972, aged 75.
 The Cynthia Spencer Hospice in Northampton is named in her memory.

-Countess Spencer was little known outside court and local circles until, twenty years after her death, Andrew Morton wrote that the Princess of Wales "believes that her grandmother looks after her in the spirit world."
+Lady Spencer was little known outside court and local circles until, twenty years after her death, Andrew Morton wrote that the Princess of Wales "believes that her grandmother looks after her in the spirit world."